smithalan92/ufc-fighters-graphql/README.md

 ![](./img/screenshot.png)

+### Note: 20/01/2019 - UFC API seems to have been down the last few days.

 This is a simple client and server to demo GraphQL usage with Vue.

 A simple server that allows GraphQL queries interfaces with the UFC API to retrieve a list of fighters.
 This list of fighters can be retrieved using GraphQL.